DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/07-midterm-project/README.md

 The deadline for submitting is 3 November 2021 (Wednesday), 12:00 (noon) CET.
 After that, the form will be closed.

+### FAQ

+**Q**: Can I use poetry / virtual env for managing dependencies; catboost for boosting and FastAPI for creating a web service?

+> Yes, you can use any library you want.
+But please make sure to document everything and clearly explain what you use.
+> Think of your peers who will review it - they don't necessarily know what these libraries are.
+> Please give them enough context to understand your project.

+**Q**: Can multiple people use the same dataset?

+> Yes, there's no way to control it or enforce.
+So it's totally okay if you and somebody else use the same dataset.

 ## Peer reviewing

 To evaluate the projects, we'll use peer reviewing.
 This is a great opportunity for your to learn from each other.